sumitmalik51/purviewlab/modules/module01.md

     > **Did you know?**
     >
-    > **Capacity Units** determine the size of the platform and is a **provisioned** (always on) set of resources that is needed to keep the Azure Purview platform up and running.
+    > **Capacity Units** determine the size of the platform and is a **provisioned** (always on) set of resources that is needed to keep the Microsoft Purview platform up and running.
 1 Capacity Unit is able to support approximately 25 data map operations per second and includes up to 2GB of metadata storage about data assets.
     >
-    > Capacity Units are required regardless of whether you plan to invoke the Azure Purview API endpoints directly (i.e. ISV scenario) or indirectly via Purview Studio (GUI).
+    > Capacity Units are required regardless of whether you plan to invoke the Microsoft Purview API endpoints directly (i.e. ISV scenario) or indirectly via Purview Studio (GUI).
     >
     > Note: With the introduction of the [Elastic Data Map](https://docs.microsoft.com/en-us/azure/purview/concept-elastic-data-map), you no longer need to specify how many Capacity Units that you need.
-Azure Purview will scale capacity elastically based on the request load.
+Microsoft Purview will scale capacity elastically based on the request load.
     >
     > **vCore Hours** on the other hand, is the unit of measure for **serverless** compute that is needed to run a scan.
 You only pay per vCore Hour of scanning that you consume (rounded up to the nearest minute).
     >
-    > For more information, check out the [Azure Purview Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-purview/) page.
+    > For more information, check out the [Microsoft Purview Pricing](https://azure.microsoft.com/en-us/pricing/details/azure-purview/) page.

 4. On the **Networking** tab, select **All networks**.